kumahq/kuma-website/app/_src/policies/meshloadbalancingstrategy.md

         - **`AnyExcept`** - traffic will be load balanced to every available zone except those specified in zones list.
         - **`None`** - traffic will not be load balanced to any zone.
       - **`zones`** - list of zone names
-  - **`failoverThreshold.percentage`** - (optional) defines the percentage of live destination dataplane proxies below which load balancing to the next priority starts. .e.g: If you have this set to 70 and you have 10 dataplane proxies it will start load balancing to the next priority when the number of healthy destinations falls under 7.
+  - **`failoverThreshold.percentage`** - (optional) defines the percentage of live destination data plane proxies below which load balancing to the next priority starts. .e.g: If you have this set to 70 and you have 10 data plane proxies it will start load balancing to the next priority when the number of healthy destinations falls under 7.
 The value to be in (0.0 - 100.0] range (Default 50).
 If the value is a double number, put it in quotes.

 #### Zone Egress support